-Soon it will be time again for the Marin County Fair at the County Fairgrounds in San Rafael, near the Marin Civic Center.
-This year's Marin County Fair theme is "Schools Rule", celebrating all things education and Marin's public schools.
+Who's ready for the fair?!
+The 75th annual Marin County Fair opens on Thursday, June 30, at the Marin County Fairgrounds in San Rafael, near the Marin Civic Center.
+This year's Marin County Fair theme is "What a Ride!"

 Pack a picnic and your folding chairs and check out a free summer concert near you.
 Here's our list of events taking place this summer.
 If we've missed your favorite, please let us know.